vaib-dev/Courses/5-dbms/4-database-architecture.md

 <img src="https://www.handybackup.net/images/features/differential-backup-scheme.png" height="" width="">

 ## Database Transaction Handling
 A transaction is a single logical unit of work which accesses and possibly modifies the contents of a database.
 Transactions access data using read and write operations.
-In order to maintain consistency in a database, before and after the transaction, certain properties are followed.
-These are called **ACID** properties.
-ACID stands for:
+In order to maintain consistency in a database, before and after the transaction, certain properties are followed known as **ACID** properties.

+### Acid Properties

+ ACID is an abbreviation for Atomicity, Consistency, Isolation, and Durability which are properties to maintain data consistency.
+Transactions are a set of SQL statements used to modify the data in the database.
+Transactions perform read and write operations on the database.
+To maintain the consistency in data we use ACID properties as explained below.

 <img src="https://2s7gjr373w3x22jf92z99mgm5w-wpengine.netdna-ssl.com/wp-content/uploads/2018/06/acid.png" height="" width="">